taymuur/taymuur/README.md

 - 🔭 I’m currently working on Epileptic Seizure Forecasting Using Machine Learning.
 - 🌱 I’m currently Time Series Analysis from [DataCamp](www.datacamp.com).
 - 👯 I’m looking to collaborate on projects related to Machine Learning and Data Science.
-- 💬 Ask me about anything.
+- 💬 Ask me about Python or Data Science.
-- 📫 You can reach me at my [LinkedIn](https://www.linkedin.com/in/taimur-shahzad-gill) or [email](mailto:taimuur.shahzad@gmail.com) address.
+- 📫 You can reach me at my [LinkedIn](https://www.linkedin.com/in/taimur-shahzad-gill) or [email](mailto:taimuur.shahzad@gmail.com).

 ### Programming Languages